Option

 Session 1

-Since you are certain that this stock is going to
+Since you are confident that this stock is going to

 the moon; and you are ready to hit the buy button with enthusiasm....whoa, wait